-SPLASH AUCTION- St. Philomena: Leadership, Action, Scholarship, Heritage- (Revised November 2017) The SPLASH auction is St. Philomena School's largest fundraiser.
-It is an annual dinner gala with a silent and live auction dedicated to support the full mission of the school, and is held each year.
-The Development Director and a team of volunteers work throughout the year to create a special evening celebrating and financing the gift of Catholic education.
-Per the tuition contract, families donate, "procure" items for the auction or they can buy out.
+SPLASH AUCTION- St. Philomena Leadership, Action, Scholarship, Heritage- (Revised October 2020) The SPLASH auction is St. Philomena School's largest fundraiser.
+The auction is dedicated to support the full mission of the school, and is held each year.
+The Development Director and a team of volunteers work throughout the year to create a signature event celebrating and financing the gift of Catholic education.
+Per the tuition contract, families donate, "procure" items for the auction or they can buy out their financial obligation.
 Buy-out money is used by the SPLASH procurement team to purchase quality items for the auction.
-(Please see St. Philomena Financial Policies for additional information on SPLASH).

-SPLASH REVENUE ALLOCATIONS (Revised February 2013)
+SPLASH REVENUE ALLOCATIONS (Revised October 2020)